Joseph C. Avery: Naming controversy

 After the demise of the Expositor newspaper at Eola in Polk County, Avery acquired the Expositors equipment and provided Corvallis with its first printing press.
 He was later accused of using this press to operate the pro-slavery Occidental Messenger.
 Although surviving copies of the Occidental Messenger do not identify Avery as the paper's owner and do not indicate that he had control of the paper's editorial content, several contemporary sources identify Avery as the central force behind the Occidental Messenger's publication.
 Avery was a recognized member of the Whig party, initially, which did not actively support slavery.
-However, Corvallis and its surrounding cities were National Democratic Party strongholds in the mid- and late-1800s and generally supported slavery and, likely, the reason Avery later joined the party.
+However, Corvallis and its surrounding cities were National Democratic Party strongholds in the mid-1800s and generally was opposed to abolition and, likely, the reason Avery later joined the party.

 In the first half of the 1800s, most American newspapers regularly featured racist content and offered little to no journalistic balance.
 "There are a few examples, mostly in the North and West, of long-lived newspapers that, as far as I can tell, did not publish ads for slaves, including The New York Times.
 But even many of those papers championed racist violence in other ways, including defending the legality of slavery."
 A Smithsonian study of early American newspapers concluded, "Ninety-five percent of newspapers had explicit political affiliations.
 Many were bankrolled by the parties directly.
 There was no concept of journalistic independence and nonpartisanship until the turn of the 20th century."
 The thousands of American newspapers backed by the National Democratic Party regularly published pro-slavery propaganda - primarily during the two decades leading up to the Civil War.
 Republican-backed newspapers generally supported the abolition movement and Abraham Lincoln during the Civil War, which served as a slightly stronger counter-balance to pro-slavery publications in the North.
 Still, many Northern states and territories had a fairly even distribution of National Democratic- and Republican-backed papers, which created well-defined political lines between politically influential cities and regions.